How To Name a Protected Series in Texas

 If you are consistent each time you name a protected series, it will be easier to remember in the future.

-Yes, a protected series is required to file one assumed name certificate for the formal series name.
-If the formal protected series name is not desirable or you want the protected series to use an assumed name (any name that does not equal the formal protected series name), the protected series can file a second assumed name certificate (aka "DBA" which is short for "doing business as").
+Yes.
+If the formal name of the protected series is not desirable or you want the protected series to use an assumed name (any name that does not equal the formal name of the protected series), the protected series can file an Assumed Name Certificate (aka "DBA" which is short for "doing business as").

 Start my Series LLCLet Us Handle the paperwork